Nox-Erebos/LoneMartian/Monsters/Red Dust Carapace.md

 # Red Dust Carapace

-The **Red Dust Carapace** is a mutated version of the anglerfish.
-The **Deimos Bioluminescent Lurker** has lungs, legs, and the ability to spit acid at its enimies.
+The **Red Dust Carapace** is a mutated version of the crab.
+The **Red Dust Carapace** has developed a hard outer shell that renders conventional weapons useless.

 # Location